Peter Weir: 1970s

-Weir took a position with the Commonwealth Film Unit (later renamed Film Australia), for which he made several documentaries, including a short documentary about an underprivileged outer Sydney suburb, Whatever Happened to Green Valley, in which residents were invited to make their own film segments.
+Weir took a position with the Commonwealth Film Unit (later renamed Film Australia), for which he made several documentaries, as well as one fiction film, a section of the three-part, three-director feature film 3 to Go (1970), which won an AFI award.
 Another notable film in this period was the short rock music performance film Three Directions in Australian Pop Music (1972), which featured in-concert colour footage of three of the most significant Melbourne rock acts of the period, Spectrum, The Captain Matchbox Whoopee Band, and Wendy Saddington.
-He also directed one section of the three-part, three-director feature film Three To Go (1970), which won an AFI award.
+Weir's last major work for the CFU concerned an underprivileged outer Sydney suburb, Whatever Happened to Green Valley (1973); here, residents were invited to make their own film segments.

-After leaving the CFU, Weir made his first major independent film, the short feature Homesdale (1971), an offbeat black comedy.
+Weir made his first major independent film, the short feature Homesdale (1971), an offbeat black comedy.
 It co-starred rising young actress Kate Fitzpatrick and musician and comedian Grahame Bond, who came to fame in 1972 as the star of The Aunty Jack Show; Weir also played a small role, but this was to be his last significant screen appearance.
-Homesdale and Weir's two aforementioned CFU shorts have been released on DVD.

 Weir's first full-length feature film was the underground cult classic, The Cars That Ate Paris (1974), a low-budget black comedy about the inhabitants of a small country town who deliberately cause fatal car crashes and live off the proceeds.
 It was a minor success in cinemas but proved very popular on the then-thriving drive-in circuit.
-The plot of "Cars" had been inspired by a press report Weir had read about two young English women who had vanished while on a driving holiday in France.
-With this film, along with the earlier Homesdale, Weir set the basic thematic pattern which has persisted throughout his career: nearly all his feature films deal with people who face some form of crisis after finding themselves isolated from society in some way – either physically (Witness, Mosquito Coast, The Truman Show, Master and Commander), socially/culturally (Picnic at Hanging Rock, The Last Wave, Dead Poets Society, Green Card), or psychologically (Fearless).
+The plot had been inspired by a press report Weir had read about two young English women who had vanished while on a driving holiday in France.
+With this film, along with the earlier Homesdale, Weir set the basic thematic pattern which has persisted throughout his career: nearly all his feature films deal with people who face some form of crisis after finding themselves isolated from society in some way – either physically (Witness, The Mosquito Coast, The Truman Show, Master and Commander), socially/culturally (Picnic at Hanging Rock, The Last Wave, Dead Poets Society, Green Card), or psychologically (Fearless).